markynsai91/Titanic-Data-Analysis-Project/README.md

 ## Project Goals

+## Goal:
-Goal:See if survival rate had anything to do with the passenger class, Also assess the age of the passengers within each class to identify vulnerable age categories.
+See if survival rate had anything to do with the passenger class, Also assess the age of the passengers within each class to identify vulnerable age categories.

+## Data Preperation

+The Titanic dataset is downloaded, cleaned, and prepared for analysis.
+The process begins by retrieving the dataset from Google Drive using the gdown library, then loading it into a Pandas DataFrame for inspection and preprocessing.

+Next, the data is stored in a SQLite database, enabling the use of SQL queries directly within the Jupyter Notebook.
+By loading the SQL extension with %load_ext sql and connecting to the database using %sql, the environment allows for both Python-based and SQL-based data exploration.

+This setup provides a structured and flexible workspace where Python and SQL can be used together to analyze, query, and visualize the Titanic dataset effectively in later stages of the project.